wit-superfund/superfund-ocr-analysis/README.md

 # AI-Assisted OCR and Analysis of EPA Superfund Documents

-This project builds a clean, searchable corpus from EPA Superfund PDFs using AI-assisted OCR, then compares (1) traditional sentiment analysis methods with (2) LLM-based interpretive analysis (tone, stance, rhetorical positioning) on technical, bureaucratic environmental policy texts.
+This project builds a clean, searchable corpus from EPA Superfund PDFs using AI-assisted OCR, then compares

-**Poster/project page:** [link will appear here after GitHub Pages is enabled]
+(1) traditional sentiment analysis methods with
+(2) LLM-based interpretive analysis (tone, stance, rhetorical positioning) on technical, bureaucratic environmental policy texts.

 ## Goals
 - Build a scalable OCR + text-cleaning pipeline for federal PDF documents